CR6Community/CR-6-touchscreen/README.md

-# CR-6-touchscreen
+# CR-6 Touchscreen software

-CR-6 SE touchscreen software
+Attempt to extend the CR-6 touch screen software.
+You need the DGUS V5.10 software for that.